warpspeed/warpspeed/README.md

 ## Server Management

 Once provisioned, you can easily manage your server with the `warpspeed` command.
-All options will be available via the WarpSpeed.io web interface or by using the scripts manually on your server.
 Just type `warpspeed` after you have logged into your server and you will see this:

 <pre>
 Usage: warpspeed [COMMAND] [PARAMS] [OPTIONS]...